Willy Brandt: Health care

 In the field of health care, various measures were introduced to improve the quality and availability of health care provision.
 Free hospital care was introduced for 9 million recipients of social relief, while a contributory medical service for 23 million panel patients was introduced.
 Pensioners were exempted from paying a 2% health insurance contribution, while improvements in health insurance provision were carried out, as characterised by an expanded sickness insurance scheme, with the inclusion of preventative treatment.
 The income limit for compulsory sickness insurance was indexed to changes in the wage level (1970), and the right to medical cancer screening for 23.5 million people was introduced.
 In January 1971, the reduction of sickness allowance in case of hospitalisation was discontinued.
 That same year, compulsory health insurance was extended to the self-employed.
 In 1970, the government included nonmedical psychotherapists and psychoanalysts in the national health insurance program.

 Pupils, students and children in kindergartens were incorporated into the accident insurance scheme, which benefited 11 million children.
 Free medical checkups were introduced that same year, while the Farmers' Sickness Insurance Law (1972) introduced compulsory sickness insurance for independent farmers, family workers in agriculture, and pensioners under the farmers' pension scheme, medical benefits for all covered groups, and cash benefits for family workers under compulsory coverage for pension insurance.
-Participation in employer's health insurance was extended to four million employees.
+Participation in the employer's health insurance was extended to four million employees.
 A Development Law of December 1970 made it possible for all employees to voluntarily become members of the statutory sickness insurance.
 The level of income for compulsory sickness insurance was indexed to 75% of the respective assessment level for pension insurance, while voluntarily insured employees were granted a claim to an allowance towards their sickness insurance from their employer.
 This law also introduced a new type of sickness insurance benefit, namely facilities for the early diagnosis of disease.
-Apart from the discretionary service of disease prevention which had existed since 1923, insured persons now had a right in certain circumstances to medical examinations aimed at the early diagnosis of disease.
+Apart from the discretionary service of disease prevention, which had existed since 1923, insured persons now had a right in certain circumstances to medical examinations aimed at the early diagnosis of disease.
 According to one study, this marked a change in the concept of sickness insurance: it now aimed at securing good health.